drevops/git-artifact/README.md

   remote                               Path to the remote git repository.

 Options:
+      --branch[=BRANCH]                Destination branch with optional tokens. [default: "[branch]"] --gitignore=GITIGNORE            Path to gitignore file to replace current .gitignore.
+      --message[=MESSAGE]              Commit message with optional tokens. [default: "Deployment commit"] --mode[=MODE]                    Mode of artefact build: branch, force-push or diff.
+Defaults to force-push. [default: "force-push"]
+      --now=NOW                        Internal value used to set internal time.
+      --push                           Push artefact to the remote repository.
+Defaults to FALSE.
+      --report=REPORT                  Path to the report file.
       --root=ROOT                      Path to the root for file path resolution.
 If not specified, current directory is used.
+      --show-changes                   Show changes made to the repo by the build in the output.
       --src=SRC                        Directory where source repository is located.
 If not specified, root directory is used.
-      --branch=BRANCH                  Destination branch with optional tokens.
-      --message=MESSAGE                Commit message with optional tokens.
-      --gitignore=GITIGNORE            Path to gitignore file to replace current .gitignore.
-      --push                           Push artefact to the remote repository.
-Defaults to FALSE.
-      --now=NOW
   -h, --help                           Display this help message -q, --quiet                          Do not output any message -V, --version                        Display this application version